CORNWALL COAST: POLPERRO & FOWEY

 Factsheet.
 These are more detailed information sheets, one for each tour, which should be obtained from The Discerning Traveller before booking.
 The Factsheet code for our Polperro & Fowey tour is FSF.
 See Enquiry form

 Reading.
 For many readers the Cornwall writer par excellence was Daphne du Maurier.
-Her novels Rebecca, The House on the Strand and My Cousin Rachel are both set near Fowey, while Minions and Darite (7-night tour only) lie on the edge of Bodmin Moor, the setting of du Maurier's Jamaica Inn.
+Her novels Rebecca, The House on the Strand and My Cousin Rachel are all set near Fowey.

 Top of Page